eoncarlyle/puro/README.md

 ### 2025-10-10

 If the producers are producing faster than the consumers can consume I think the logic is completely broken with the callback, so I will need to build some simple event loop and keep track of producer offsets.
-Also, if the a message was truncated, but we do have the length of the message that gives us a great hint about hard producer resets, and so may be worth keeping.
+Also, if a message was truncated, but we do have the length of the message that gives us a great hint about hard producer resets, and so may be worth keeping.
 Also, as of the current commit the mechanism for hard producer transition will only work if there is a live consumer.
 This wouldn't be true if the messages had inverted length as the last field, but that can probably wait.
 There are also no current affordances for controll messages.

 ### 2025-10-08-1